demisto/content/Packs/FeedBambenekConsulting/Integrations/FeedBambenekConsulting/README.md

         * High-Confidence C2 Domain Feed - Master Feed of known, active, and non-sinkholed C&Cs domain names (high-confidence only).
         * C2 All Indicator Feed - Master list feed of all current C&C domains using DGAs.
         * High-Confidence C2 All Indicator Feed - Master list feed of all current C&C domains using DGAs (high-confidence only).
-        * DGA Domain Feed - Domain feed of known DGA domains from -2 to +3 days.
-        * High-Confidence DGA Domain Feed - Domain feed of known DGA domains from -2 to +3 days (high-confidence only).
-        * Sinkhole Feed - Manually curated list of IPs known to be sinkholes, provided by Bambenek Consulting.
-Sinkholing is a technique where security researchers or security companies take over network infrastructure used by malware.
+        * DGA Domain Feed - A self-curating feed that monitors malicious networks to observe current criminal activity.
+All domains are actionable.
+Live data of between 750 and 1,500 domains. which are used by 65 malware families and nearly 1 million domains.
+Limited to current relevance.
+        * High-Confidence DGA Domain Feed - A self-curating feed that monitors malicious networks to observe current criminal activity.
+All domains are actionable.
+Live data of between 750 and 1,500 domains. which are used by 65 malware families and nearly 1 million domains.
+Limited to current relevance.
+High-confidence data, extremely low false-positives.
+        * Sinkhole Feed - A manually-curated list of over 1,500 known sinkholes.
+The feed is used to capture traffic headed toward criminal destinations.
+Catch traffic headed toward them, and you know you have an infected machine.
+        * Malware Domains Feed - A feed based on machine learning and analytic methods of DNS telemetry developed in Bambenek Labs.
+Identifies malware hostnames used primarily for criminal purposes.
+Data is extremely safe to use to proactively protect networks.
+        * Phishing Domains Feed - A feed based on machine learning and analytic methods of DNS telemetry developed in Bambenek Labs.
+Identifies phishing hostnames used primarily for criminal purposes.
+Data is extremely safe to use to proactively protect networks.
     * **Username + Password** - Credentials to access services that require basic authentication.
     These fields also support the use of API key headers.
 To use API key headers, specify the header name and value in the following format:
     `_header:<header_name>` in the **Username** field and the header value in the **Password** field.